C2Talon/c2t_kol_scripts/README.md

 `boolean c2t_cast(int num,skill spell)`
 * This is for multi-casting a blood spell or cheat code, where `spell` is the skill to use and `num` is the times to use it.
 Ex: `c2t_cast(2,$skill[CHEAT CODE: Triple Size])`

+## c2t_coldCabinetTracker

+Simply gets the list of items offered by the cold medicine cabinet and puts them into the property `c2t_coldCabinetItems`.

+`c2t_coldCabinetItems` is arraged based on the choice order in the adventure.
+Example:
+* "ice crown,frozen tofu pop,Doc's Fortifying Wine,anti-odor cream,Fleshazole&trade;"

+### Usage

+Can be used on the CLI to update the property if the cabinet has items listed.

+If `imported` into a script, the following function can be used to update the property:
+* `void c2t_coldCabinetTracker(boolean autoExit)`
+  * `autoExit` is optional, but will default to `true`
+    * if `autoExit` is `true`, the choice adventure will be exited automatically at the end of the function
+    * if `autoExit` is `false`, the function will leave you in the choice adventure and you will have to exit it yourself.
+In this way, you can select an item from the options once the property is updated to grab a specific item once it is availabe without having to reenter the choice adventure, for example.

 ## c2t_harvest_battery

 Simply harvests batteries from the power plant.